Learn How We Operate

 This policy may change from time to time.
 If we make any significant changes to this policy, we will publicise these changes clearly on our website or contact you directly with more information.

 Please do revisit this policy each time you consider giving your personal information to Renewable World.

 Notification of change of policy

-We reserve the right to amend this privacy statement.
-You are advised to visit this website section periodically to keep up to date with the changes in our cookies policy.
+We reserve the right to amend this policy from time to time.
+You are advised to visit this website section periodically to keep up to date with the changes in our Cookies Policy.